Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Method

-To ensure that the image generator serves to explain the pretrained report generator's results rather than merely manipulating the image based on prior knowledge of the manipulated words, the CVLA is designed to reconstruct the original query X-rays under the guidance of the generated report from the target report generator.
-It then generates the manipulated image by altering the generated reports.
+To enable image manipulation based on the image features learned for the keywords generated by the report generator, rather than relying on real image features corresponding to medical terminology, we inferred the generated reports from the target report generator on the dataset on which it was trained.
+We paired the initial X-rays with the inferred results and trained the model to reconstruct the initial X-rays using the generated reports instead of the human-labeled ground-truth (GT) reports.
+This model is referred to as the tailored generation model, which can generate counterfactual X-rays by removing keywords from the generated reports, enabling the detection of specific differences responsible for changes in the findings produced by the target report generator.

-It is noteworthy that while training the image generators with the ground truth reports of the X-ray images can also result in editing abilities, even with changes more aligned with the word meanings, the reconstructed image from the generated report may significantly differ from the initial image, especially when the generated report deviates from the image's ground truth report.
-As seen in the example in Fig.~\ref{motivation: training data}, the `GT' model’s reconstructed image from its generated report enhances the feature of `cardiomegaly', which is present only in the generated report and not in the real report.
-When `cardiomegaly' is removed from the text to observe its influence on the image, the model successfully removes cardiomegaly compared to the reconstructed image.
-However, it shows minimal differences when compared to the initial query image, failing to explain the specific features in the initial image that led to the report generator identifying `cardiomegaly'.
+Conditioning the reconstruction of the query image on the generated report is also critical for further feature identification, as explained in Fig.~\ref{CVLM}.
+For example, as shown in Fig.~\ref{motivation: training data}, training image generators with GT reports of X-ray images also achieve image manipulation via word manipulation.
+However, this approach fails to accurately reconstruct the original query X-ray.
+In this case, the reconstructed image from the GT model exaggerates features of ``cardiomegaly'' when it is present in the generated report but absent in the GT report.
+When ``cardiomegaly'' is removed from the text to observe its influence on the image, the GT reports also removes ``cardiomegaly'' but introduces more unintended changes to the initial query image.
+In contrast, the manipulated result from tailored model achieves more precise identification of the features in the initial image that caused the report generator to generate the finding of ``cardiomegaly''.

-For this reason, we inferred the target report generators on the dataset they were trained on, pairing the initial X-ray image with the inferred results on this dataset.
-We then trained the model to reconstruct the initial image under the conditions of this report.
-Fig.~\ref{motivation: training data} (b) shows that the model trained with this tailored dataset for the target report generator ensures accurate image reconstruction from the generated report.
-It further edits the image by removing keywords from the generated reports, enabling the detection of differences between the edited image and the initial image based on changes to the input prompt.